LiquidSmokeX64/Sons_of_the_Forest_PXM/README.md

 1. Mod Menu for some basic commands (binds to "~")
 2. Many new and old (The Forest) crafting recipes to craft basic items [ie: Rope, Cloth , etc], making gathering for yourself more rewarding.
 3. Many new crafting recipes to craft most items [ie: Ammo, Weapons, etc.] to make going into caves mostly optional.
-For Builders and to make more things less limited overall mostly.
+For Builders and to make more things less limited overall.
 4. Greatly increased Inventory Stack limits.

 Installation:

 Copy the files here into the game directory.
 That is all.